 Under Sync, select Continuous or On Request (Figure 11).
 When set to Continuous, changes made to the data on the master drive will be automatically and continuously copied to the recovery drive when both hard drives are installed in the system.
-On Request allows users to update data from the master drive to the recovery drive manually using the Update Volume function of the Intel Matrix Storage Console in the operating system.
-On Request allows users to restore the master drive to a previous state.
+On Request allows users to update data from the master drive to the recovery drive manually using the Intel Rapid Storage Technology in the operating system.
+On Request allow allows users to restore the master drive to a previous state.

-Intel(F option ROM v8.9.0.1023 PCH-D well Corporation.
-All Rights Reserved Nat RAID Lev Dis Strip Si Capac VOLUME MENU ] me : Volume0 vel : Recovery ks : Select Disks ize : N/A tiy : 0.0 GB ne : Continuous Create Volume [ : [ HELP ] On Request: v et a sync option: olume is updated manually ume is updated automatically [↑↓]-Change [TAB]-Next [ESC]-Previous Menu [ENTER]-Select F Figure 11
+chnology - option ROM - 9.5.0.1037 el Corporation.
+All Rights Reserved.
+[CREATE VOLUME MENU] Name : Volume0 RAID Level : Recovery Disks : Select Disks Strip Size : N/A Capacity : 0.0 GB Syne : Continuous Create Volume [] Select a sync option: On Request: volume is updated manually Continuous: volume is updated automatically [↑↓]-Change [TAB]-Next [ESC]-Previous Menu [ENTER]-Select Figure 11